-Under the terms of the Registration Rights Agreements and Affiliates Registration Rights Agreements, the Company was required to file a registration statement on Form S-1 to cover the resale of the Original Conversion Shares, the Original Warrant Shares, the Issued Affiliate Conversion Shares and the Issued Affiliate Warrant Shares (the "Resale Registration Statement") and have the Resale Registration Statement declared effective by the Securities and Exchange Commission (the "SEC").
+Under the terms of the registration rights agreements related to the 2014 Convertible Notes, , the Company was required to file a registration statement to cover the resale of the conversion shares and warrant shares related to the 2014 Convertible Notes (the "Resale Registration Statement") and have the Resale Registration Statement declared effective by the Securities and Exchange Commission (the "SEC").
 The Company filed the Resale Registration Statement on August 25, 2014 (as amended on September 8, 2014), and the Resale Registration Statement was declared effective on September 8, 2014.
-As a result of the Company filing the Resale Registration Statement and the SEC declaring it effective within the time periods specified in the Registration Rights Agreements and Affiliates Registration Rights Agreements, (1) the outstanding principal amount of the Notes was reduced from \$1,802,395 to \$1,603,270 (without any cash payment by the Company) and any accrued and unpaid interest with respect to such portion of the principal amount of the Notes that was reduced from 80,106 shares of Common Stock to 71,256 shares of Common Stock (without any cash payment by the Company).
+As a result of the Company filing the Resale Registration Statement and the SEC declaring it effective within the time periods specified in such registration rights agreements, (1) the outstanding principal amount of the Notes was reduced from \$1,802,395 to \$1,603,270 (without any cash payment by the Company) and any accrued and unpaid interest with respect to such portion of the principal amount of the Notes that was extinguished was similarly extinguished, and (2) the number of shares of Common Stock issuable upon the exercise of the related Warrants was reduced from \$0,106 shares of Common Stock to 71,257 shares of Common Stock (without any cash payment by the Company).
+In connection with this reduction, the principal amount of the Convertible Note issued to SOK Partners, LLC was reduced to \$108,695 and the number of related warrants was reduced to 4,831 shares.